justinalsing/dlmmc/README.md

 **Functionality**

 A detailed annotated tutorial walk-through of how to use the code is given in the jupyter notebook `dlm_tutorial.ipynb` -- this tutorial analyses stratospheric ozone time-series data as a case study.
 The notebook takes you step-by-step through the complete functionality of the code: loading in your own data, running the DLM model, and processing and plotting the results.
+The tutorial also serves as a test that the install was successful and the compiled models run smoothly.

 **Running in parallel with MPI**